On transverse invariants from Khovanov homology

 \begin{theorem} The element $\dpsi(K)\in\Filt_{\SL(K)+2}\BNcx(K)$ is an invariant of the transverse link $K$; more precisely, if $f\from\BNcx(K)\to\BNcx(K')$ is the filtered homotopy equivalence induced by some sequence of transverse Markov moves connecting closed braids $K$ and $K'$, then

 for some $\phi\in\Filt_{\SL(K)+2}\BNcx^{-1}(K')$. \end{theorem} \begin{proof} As in the proof of Theorem~\ref{thm:filt-inv}, we check invariance under positive (de)stabilization and braid-like Reidemeister II and III moves.
 For positive destabilization, we verified in the proof of Theorem~\ref{thm:filt-inv} that $\ppsi(K')$ (respectively, $\npsi(K')$) maps to $\ppsi(K)$ (respectively, $\npsi(K)$) on the nose.
 It follows that the destabilization map takes their difference $\dpsi(K')$ to $\dpsi(K)$.
-The stabilization map is a filtered homotopy inverse to the destabilization map, and hence takes $\dpsi(K)$ to $\dpsi(K')$ up to filtered homotopy.
+The stabilization map is a filtered homotopy inverse to the destabilization map, and hence takes $\dpsi(K)$ to $\dpsi(K')$ up to the boundary of an element of $\Filt_{\SL(K)+2}\BNcx(K)$.
 This proves invariance under positive (de)stabilization.
 The proof of Reidemeister II and III invariance is exactly as in Theorem~\ref{thm:filt-inv} (with $\dpsi$ in place $\pnpsi$). \end{proof}

 \begin{remark} The reason for the $\pm$ signs in Theorems~\ref{thm:filt-inv} and~\ref{thm:diff-is-invt} is perhaps not obvious: the Reidemeister maps we wrote down respect $\pnpsi$ (respectively, $\dpsi$) exactly, not just up to sign.
 The $\pm$ signs arise because the maps on Khovanov homology (and indeed, the Khovanov homology groups themselves) are only well-defined up to an overall sign. \end{remark}